 The term IoT was coined as a reference to the interworking of physical devices – embedded within electronics, software, sensors, actuators and network connectivity, enabling these objects to collect and exchange data.
-In a retail environment these devices present themselves as foot counters, POS systems, CCTV cameras, bluetooth beacons, Wi-Fi, mobile applications, CRM systems and barcode scanners.
+In a retail environment these devices present themselves as people counters, POS systems, CCTV cameras, bluetooth beacons, guest WiFi, mobile applications, CRM systems and barcode scanners.
 Collectively they represent a trove of data known as IoT, capable of supporting functionalities from supply chain management, operations and marketing support.

 Retailers are making big changes with IoT

 IoT has highlighted the availability of data points to retailers, and more importantly the ability they have in creating enriched insights about their consumers.
 This ability is even more evident in the Internet of Things: Today and Tomorrow report developed by Aruba, showing how far progressed the capabilities are for retailers to ingest data, and create tools from such a large array of data points.
 As stated in the report these changes are making big impacts in the retail sector with 88% of adopters indicating it had improved the overall customer experience.
 Seeing first hand the impact data integration and analytics has on retailers we couldn’t agree more with this sentiment.

 Consumers are beginning to see the benefits of IoT